Step-by-Step Guide: Preparing Livestock Before Your Slaughterman Arrives for Private Home Kill

 Your livestock should already be in their pen so the visit can begin without disturbing other animals.

-Livestock respond best to low-stress handling.
+Keep Movement Quiet and Steady - Livestock respond best to low-stress handling.
 Simple, calm movement is ideal.

 What We Bring — And What You Don’t Need to Provide